financial planning is for everyone

 The rapidly evolving work environment—fueled by digitization and social change—often demands new expertise and up-to-date skills to achieve career and lifestyle goals.

-A Certified Financial Planner® professional can give you the confidence in your finances that you need to be happily self-employed.
+By 2020, it is predicted that 45% of the Canadian workforce will be self-employed, either full- or part-time.
+A CFP professional can give you the confidence in your finances that you need to be happily self-employed.

-Research revealed that millennials and parents with young children were most likely to feel pressure to “keep up” with the way their peers were spending money.
+FPSC’s 2018 Money and Mental Health survey revealed that millennials aged 18 to 34 and parents with young children were most likely to feel pressure to “keep up” with the way their peers were spending money.
+Cynthia Kett, a CFP professional, explains how you can avoid the pitfalls of trying to keep up with your peers.

 When it comes to choosing the right financial planner, where do you even begin?
 Financial Planning Standards Council (FPSC) created this nifty guide to help you find a professional financial planner that meets your unique needs, in four easy steps.